icon

 Published on

-Adding Google Analytics to your Next.js 15 app router is incredibly simple.
+Adding Google Analytics to your Next.js 15 App Router is incredibly simple.
 You don’t need to mess with scripts or long chunks of code.
-Instead, we’ll use Next.js’s official Google Analytics component and your Google Analytics ID.
-Let’s get started!
+Instead, we’ll use Next.js's official Google Analytics component from the @next/third-parties library and your Google Analytics ID.

 Google Analytics Account Creation